 Visit the Hot Springs

 On day one, you can stay at the Royal Corin and or visit one of the hot spring locations we mentioned above.
 Personally, the Royal Corin is very nice, has no crowds, provides an intimate vibe, and you don’t need to drive anywhere.
 Whichever you choose, you’ll have a good time.
 Note that if you’re visiting any of the springs outside of your hotel, it’s ideal to get there early in the day as the hot springs can be quite popular.

 Eat at the Hotel

 On day 1, why not take it easy?
 You’ve just spent a lot of time and effort getting to this beautiful spot, relax.
-The Royal Corin has a great spot to eat, called the Emperador Restaurant with excellent service at a beautiful setting.
+The Royal Corin has a great spot to eat, called the Emperador Restaurant with excellent service in a beautiful setting.
 Note that prices are a bit higher here, but the food, at least every dish we tried, was fantastic.
 You need to try the Papaya Salmon.
 Check out the full dinner menu here.

 For the most part, we suggest that travelers spend Day 1 relaxing and getting acclimated to their hotel.
 Days 2 through the rest of your stay are reserved for more activities.
 We suggest hitting the La Fortuna waterfall, otherwise known as “Catarata La Fortuna.”
 This is a good way to get your feet wet — literally — and really be blown away by some of the natural aspects around Arenal.